nl-design-system/documentatie/figma/figma-file-structure.md

 ## Grouping

 Grouping in Figma is done by either creating a group or frame.
-Frames offer the most flexibility out of these two.
+Out of these two frames offer the most flexibility.

 [Components can be considered another form of grouping](figma-components.md).